Marshall Henderson's most recent tweet Wednesday afternoon promised "This will be an interesting #whitegirlwednesday."

 Turns out he was right.

-In perhaps the least surprising news of the college hoops offseason, Ole Miss suspended its star guard indefinitely for an undisclosed violation of team rules.
+In perhaps the least surprising news of the college hoops offseason, Ole Miss suspended its star guard indefinitely for an undisclosed team rules violation.
 A team spokesman said via email that the school will not provide any further information about the reason for Henderson's suspension, but CBSSports.com reported a failed drug test was the cause of the punishment.

 “Since the season ended, we have talked a lot about Marshall taking a greater leadership role with our team," Ole Miss coach Andy Kennedy said in a statement.
 "With that comes greater responsibility, and he must do a better job of living up to the high standard we expect from him and he desires from himself."